 The Expression class extends the InstructionAST class by adding the concept of evaluation to the nodes of an InstructionAST.
-Evaluation attempts to determine the Result (Section 3.6) of the computation that the AST being evaluated represents.
+Evaluation attempts to determine the Result of the computation that the AST being evaluated represents.
 It will fill in results of as many of the nodes in the tree as possible, and if full evaluation is possible, it will return the result of the computation performed by the tree.

-Permissible leaf nodes of a Expression tree are RegisterAST and Immediate objects.
+Permissible leaf nodes of an Expression tree are RegisterAST and Immediate objects.
 Permissible internal nodes are BinaryFunction and Dereference objects.
 An Expression may represent an immediate value, the contents of a register, or the contents of memory at a given address, interpreted as a particular type.

 The Results in an Expression tree contain a type and a value.
 Their values may be an undefined value or an instance of their associated type.
 When two Results are combined using a BinaryFunction, the BinaryFunction specifies the output type.
 Sign extension, type promotion, truncation, and all other necessary conversions are handled automatically based on the input types and the output type.
 If both of the Results that are combined have defined values, the combination will also have a defined value; otherwise, the combination's value will be undefined.
-For more information, see Result (Section 3.6), BinaryFunction (Section 3.9), and Dereference (Section 3.10).
+For more information, see Section 3.7, Section 3.10, and Section 3.11.